A charming end of terrace cottage perfect for a relaxing get away for two in this lovely corner of South West Scotland.

 Shower Room: Cubicle Shower, Heated Towel Rail, Toilet

-Park Crescent is a lovely little end of terrace granite cottage which has been completely renovated and modernised internally in 2022 to a beautiful spacious modern cottage.
+Park Crescent is a lovely little end of terrace granite cottage which has been completely renovated and modernised to a beautiful spacious modern cottage.
 With its lovely furnishings, modern well-equipped kitchen, large lounge, king size bedroom and shower room it really is a joy.
 For “just the two of you” Park Crescent is perfect and with its space and quality throughout you won’t want to tear yourself away.
-The rear and secluded garden to the rear is just as delightful and you can sit and relax perhaps enjoying your morning coffee or maybe your favourite tipple in the evening.
+The secluded garden to the rear is just as delightful and you can sit and relax perhaps enjoying your morning coffee or maybe your favourite tipple in the evening.

-EPC Rating = D
+EPC Rating = C